zvictor/PocketFlow-Typescript/docs/utility_function/llm.md

    call_llm("How are you?")
    ```

+   {% hint style="success" %}
-   > Store the API key in an environment variable like OPENAI_API_KEY for security.
+   Store the API key in an environment variable like OPENAI_API_KEY for security.
-   {: .best-practice }
+   {% endhint %}

 2. Claude (Anthropic)